Sebastianhju/Runeterra-5e/Items/Uncommon Items.md

 - 1250 Gold
 - Wondrous Item

-**Void Pen**: Whenever you deal poison, acid or necrotic damage, you ignore the targets temporary hit points.
+**Void Pen**: Whenever you deal poison, acid or necrotic damage, if the target has any temporary hit poins they take double damage.

-**Voids Embrace**: Whenever you deal poison, acid or necrotic damage, you can treat any 1 on the dice as a 2
+**Voids Embrace**: Whenever you deal poison, acid or necrotic damage, you can treat any 1 on the dice as a 6

 ---